charlie4fun/gfk.github.io/documentation/promoting/promotion-channels.md

 **[Opensource.com](https://opensource.com)** is maintained by Red Hat.
 It provides a variety of topics around open source.
 It offers a section where community writers can submit their content.
 However the process is a bit complicated.
-* First, you submit a [topic proposal](https://opensource.com/how-submit-article) and wait for their feedback
+* First, you submit a [topic proposal](https://opensource.com/how-submit-article) and wait for their feedback.
-* Second, you need to send a draft article for review to **open@opensource.com**
+* Second, you need to send a draft article for review to **open@opensource.com**.
 * Additionally, you might also want to review their [submission guideline](https://opensource.com/submission-style-guide).

 ## Event Promotion and Management Tools